NathanielF/NathanielF.github.io/notes/certain_things/Logic/Introduction - Logic Topics.md

-The idea is that this section will serve to capture any and all Zettelkasten notes on topics in logic -mathematical, philosophical or any style in between.
+This section will serve to capture any and all Zettelkasten notes on topics in logic -mathematical, philosophical or any style in between.